DataDog/integrations-core/istio/README.md

 This OpenMetrics-based integration has a latest mode (`use_openmetrics`: true) and a legacy mode (`use_openmetrics`: false).
 To get all the most up-to-date features, Datadog recommends enabling the latest mode.
 For more information, see [Latest and Legacy Versioning For OpenMetrics-based Integrations][25].

-When you enable the `use_openmetrics` configuration option, the Istio integration uses the latest version of the OpenMetrics-based implementation of the check.

-If you have multiple instances of Datadog collecting Istio metrics, make sure you are using the same version for all of them.
+If you have multiple instances of Datadog collecting Istio metrics, make sure you are using the same mode for all of them.
 Otherwise, metrics data may fluctuate on the Datadog site.

-Metrics marked as `[OpenMetrics V1]`, `[OpenMetrics V2]`, or `[OpenMetrics V1 and V2]` are only available using the corresponding version of the Istio integration.
+Metrics marked as `[OpenMetrics V1]`, `[OpenMetrics V2]`, or `[OpenMetrics V1 and V2]` are only available using the corresponding mode of the Istio integration.
 Metrics marked as `Istio v1.5+` are collected using Istio version 1.5 or later.

 ### Installation